rscheiwe/oo-many-practice-google-api/README.md

 # OBJECTIVES for EXECUTING

   * Use Google Books API to query the Books Library with a predetermined `term`.
-  * Define API parameters at https://developers.google.com/books/docs/v1/using#st_params.
+  * To define API parameters, see https://developers.google.com/books/docs/v1/using#st_params.
   * The `RestClient.get` call should utilize `JSON.parse` to return .json-formatted data that includes `book_title`, `book_author`, `book_publisher`, and `published_date`.
   * The API's `MaxResults` parameter should be set to _at least_ `100` to develop deep enough many-to-many relationships.